Donald Bell (bass-baritone): Life and career

 During the late 1950s and early 1960s, Bell was frequently heard as a soloist in choral-orchestral works with major symphony orchestras.
 In 1958 he appeared with the Berlin Philharmonic in Johann Sebastian Bach's St Matthew Passion.
 In 1959 he was a soloist in two different presentations of George Frideric Handel's Messiah: one in Lucerne with conductor Thomas Beecham and the other in Berlin under the baton of Malcolm Sargent.
 That same year he performed as a soloist with the Philadelphia Orchestra under Eugene Ormandy in concerts of Bach's Christmas Oratorio at the Academy of Music in Philadelphia and at Carnegie Hall in New York City.
 He made his first appearance with the New York Philharmonic singing in the inaugural concert of Lincoln Center's Philharmonic Hall (now David Geffen Hall) on 28 September 1962 with Leonard Bernstein conducting.

 In 1961 Bell toured Israel and in 1963 he toured the USSR.
 He moved to Düsseldorf in 1964, where he worked for the next three years as a resident artist at the Deutsche Oper am Rhein.
 At that opera house he sang such roles as Amfortas in Parsifal, Count Almaviva in The Marriage of Figaro, Kurwenal in Tristan und Isolde, Méphistophélès in Faust, Wolfram in Tannhäuser, and the title role in Don Giovanni among others.
 In 1973 he performed the role of Alfred in the British premiere of Gottfried von Einem's Der Besuch der alten Dame at the Glyndebourne Festival.
 The following year he sang the part of Catiline in the premiere of Iain Hamilton's The Catiline Conspiracy at the Scottish Opera.

 Bell retired from performance in 1994.
 He joined the faculty of voice at music department of the University of Calgary in 1982.
 He became a full professor at that institution in 1991.
-Since his retirement, Bell has taught a handful of students including Amanda Massey and Tobey Kai.